 The classical music appeared in Armenia in the 19th century (1813-1815), which founder was Hambardzum Limonchian.
 The Armenian first opera was created by Tigran Chukhachian (1868), called “Arshak 2nd”.
-In that period developed a new culture of music in national-liberation ideas.
+In that period a new culture of music developed in national-liberation ideas.

 A new page of our music history opened Aleksandr Spendarian who founded orchestral music in Armenia.
 A famous composer Armen Tigranian performed “Anoush” performance (1912) in the Armenian Language.
 In 1930 was performed the second famous opera by Aleksandr Spenidarian called “Almast” (means diamond).
 One of the most famous composers of that time was Aram Khachaturian.
 His compositions were used in different performances and movies.

 The Armenian national dances were developed in a pre-Christian period.
 They were the inseparable part of ritual ceremonies.
 Then, they lost their importance and were used only for weddings and events.
-According to Armenian historians, Goght province was famous for his musicians and dancers who played “pandir” and danced.
-The Armenian National dances include group, solo, couple and round dances.
+According to Armenian historians, Goght province was famous for his musicians and dancers who played “pandir” and danced traditional dances.